-Activity Properties let you define and control the general information and unique behaviors of your content in the platform; including the activity's title, description, and difficulty, its inclusion in the Catalog, how learners access and complete the activity, and much more.
+Content Properties let you define and control the general information and unique behaviors of activities in the platform; including the title, description, and difficulty, its inclusion in the catalog, how learners access and complete the activity, and much more.

-While certain activity types offer unique properties - based on type - this article breaks down the properties shared across all activity types in the platform.
+While some activity types offer specific properties, this article breaks down the properties shared across content in the platform.

 To access an activity's Properties, follow these steps: